subhankar-khatua/subhankar-khatua.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Hallwachs-Röntgen postdoctoral researcher at the Institute for Theoretical Solid State Physics, IFW Dresden, Germany.
-I work in theoretical condensed matter physics focusing primarily on classical as well as quantum spin systems.
-I am particularly interested in systems where the spin-spin interactions cannot all be simulatneously satisfied, i.e., they compete with each other -- known as "frustrated" systems.
-The following list briefly summarize my research work.
+I work in theoretical condensed matter physics focusing primarily on classical and quantum spin systems.
+I am particularly interested in systems where spin-spin interactions cannot all be simultneously satisfied, i.e., they compete with each other -- known as "frustrated" systems.

+I completed my doctoral studies at The Institute of Mathematical Sciences, Chennai, in 2021 under the supervision of [Prof. R. Ganesh](https://sites.google.com/view/r-ganesh).
+I then held a joint postdoctoral position at the University of Waterloo and the University of Windsor, Canada, from 2022 to 2024, working with [Prof. Michel J. P. Gingras](https://uwaterloo.ca/physics-astronomy/profile/gingras) (Waterloo) and [Prof. Jeffrey G. Rau](https://jeffrau.ca/) (Windsor).

+The following list briefly summarizes my research work and interests.

 <!-- I have completed my doctoral studies from The Instutute of Mathematical Sciences, Chennai in 2021 under the supervision of Prof. R. Ganesh.
 My Ph.D. thesis proposed a new ordering mechanism in a certain class of frustrated magnets